rust-lang/rfcs/text/3698-declarative-derive-macros.md

 `#[derive_mytrait]`, but that would not provide compatibility with existing derive syntax.

-We could allow `macro_rules!` derive macros to emit a replacement token stream;
+We could allow `macro_rules!` derive macros to emit a replacement token stream.
-however, that would be inconsistent with the restriction preventing proc macros from doing the same.
+That would be inconsistent with the restriction preventing proc macros from doing the same, but it would give macros more capabilities, and simplify some use cases.
+Notably, that would make it easy for derive macros to re-emit a structure with another `derive` attached to it.

 We could allow directly invoking a `macro_rules!` derive macro as a function-like macro.
 This has the potential for confusion, given the